AravCodesZA/BigFiveBuys/README.md

 Hosted on **InfinityFree**
 🌍 [https://bigfivebuys.infinityfreeapp.com](https://bigfivebuys.infinityfreeapp.com)

-NOTE: When you click on this link, you will have recieve a security error due to Google's safe browsing.
+NOTE: When you click on this link, you will recieve a security error due to Google's safe browsing.
-To view the webiste you can do so using these steps:
+To view the webiste, you can do so by using these steps:

 Copy the URL, then:

 Open a private/incognito window.

 Type: chrome://settings/security

 Under Safe Browsing, temporarily switch from “Enhanced” to “No protection (not recommended)”.

 Reload the site.